 1 to 4 p.m.

-Get a behind-the-scenes look at how the City of Ottawa works with various partners to plan and manage the biggest Canada Day celebration in the country.
-Visit the RCMP’s National Capital Region Command Centre (NCRCC), where government representatives collaborate to ensure safety and security throughout the event.
-Participants will also take part in a tabletop discussion led by the City’s Office of Emergency Management to learn how the city prepares for a wide range of potential scenarios.
+This tour showcases how the City of Ottawa works with a broad range of partners to help plan for and manage the biggest July 1 celebration in the country.
+Visit the RCMP’s National Capital Region Command Centre (NCRCC) where representatives from multiple levels of government work together to ensure safety and security at Canada Day events.
+Participate in a tabletop discussion led by the City’s Office of Emergency Management to see how the City and its partners prepare for a range of potential Canada Day scenarios.

 - Capacity: 40